 Cindy Blackburn – Director of Operations

-Cindy Blackburn is the Director of Operations at the Watershed Center.
-Cindy oversees finance and development at the Watershed Center, in particular the Watershed Center’s business incubator and the Watershed Center’s community development business ventures—Tule Creek Forest Products and the Hayfork Community Enterprise Project.
-She joined the Watershed Center in 2008 as administration director.
+Cindy Blackburn is the Director of Operations at The Watershed Center.
+Cindy oversees finance and development, in particular, The Watershed Center’s business incubator and community development business ventures—Tule Creek Forest Products and the Hayfork Community Enterprise Project.
+She joined The Watershed Center in 2008 as administration director.
 Her specialties include organizational systems, HR management, accounting, data tracking and research.
-Prior to working at the Watershed Center, Cindy worked at Jefferson State Forest Products for 10 years where she held numerous positions including bookkeeper, salesman, accountant and executive assistant, and Operations Manager.
+Prior to working at The Watershed Center, Cindy worked at Jefferson State Forest Products for 10 years where she held numerous positions including bookkeeper, salesman, accountant and executive assistant, and operations manager.
 Cindy has lived in Hayfork since 1979 and her connections to the community and business background inspire her to help other entrepreneurs in Trinity County.

 Call Cindy at (530) 628-4206 or email her at cindy[at]thewatershedcenter.com

-Alicia Wright – Indian Valley Summer Camp Program Director
+Alicia Wright – Indian Valley Summer Camp Director

-Alicia joined the Watershed Center as our IVSC Program Director in 2017.
-She will oversee fundraising, development, and implementation of our Indian Valley Summer Camp.
-Alicia has an extensive background in administration, including experience as an event coordinator and logistics coordinator.
-Alicia has a BA in Speech Language Pathology and a minor in early childhood education, and has worked with children throughout her life.
-She also studied film acting at the New York Film Academy and was part of the charity improve group Cherb Improv.
+Alicia joined The Watershed Center as our IVSC Director in 2017.
+She oversees fundraising, development, and implementation of Indian Valley Summer Camp.
+Alicia has an extensive background in administration, including experience as an event and logistics coordinator.
+Alicia has a BA in Speech Language Pathology and a minor in early childhood education and has worked with children throughout her life.
+She also studied film acting at the New York Film Academy and was part of the charity improv group Cherb Improv.

-Alicia grew up in Hayfork and is pleased to return to the community she loves and looks forward to getting out in the beautiful surroundings Hayfork has to offer.
-Alicia loves that the Watershed Center gives so much to the community and is excited to contribute to that effort.
+Alicia grew up in Hayfork and is pleased to return to the community she loves.
+She looks forward to getting out in the beautiful surroundings Hayfork has to offer.
+Alicia loves that The Watershed Center gives so much to the community and is excited to contribute to that effort.

 Call Alicia at (530) 628-4206 or email her at alicia[at]thewatershedcenter.com

-Allison Reeves-Jolley – Fire Adapted Communities Network Communications Manager
+Allison Reeves-Jolley – Fire Adapted Communities Learning Network Communications Manager

 Allison is the Communications Manager for the Fire Adapted Communities Learning Network.
 Prior to coming to The Watershed Center, Allison coordinated a variety of other networks focused on community-centered environmental solutions.
 She also enjoyed working for two seasons as an Interpretive and Natural Resource Ranger with the National Park Service.
 Allison received her Masters of Environmental Management from Duke University and a BA in Ecology from Sewanee: The University of the South.
-Allison lives in the East Bay (near San Francisco, CA) where she and her husband enjoy hiking, mountain biking and hanging out with their cats.
-These activities are typically done separately, as her cats are not avid hikers/cyclists.
+Allison lives in the East Bay (near San Francisco, CA) where she and her husband enjoy hiking, mountain biking, and hanging out with their cats.

 Email Allison at allison[at]thewatershedcenter.com